opendatahub-io/model-registry-bf4-kf/doc/remote_only_packaging_of_MLMD_Python_lib.md

 # Remote-only packaging of MLMD Python lib

-Authors:
-- Matteo Mortari
-- Isabella do Amaral
-- and by extension the MR team

 ## Context and Problem statement

 Google’s ML Metadata (MLMD) is a project composed of a C++ server, and a Python client library.